jocko/dotfiles/README.md

     cp ~/.dotfiles/skel/xsessionrc ~/.xsessionrc \
         && cat ~/.xsessionrc

-Note that `.xsessionrc` is a dotifle specific to Debian (and its derivatives).
+Note that `.xsessionrc` is a dotfile specific to Debian (and its derivatives).

 ### Touchpad tapping